Develop a DeFi Project Using Python

 npm install -g ganache-cli

-Once you have those installed, we will install eth-brownie the same way we install all Python repos, with pip!
+Once you have those installed, we will install eth-brownie.
+We recommend using

 pip3 install eth-brownie